3.2. Commands

 • A filepath target: [package:][ctype:]filepath, which specifies that the component of which the given filepath is a part of will be built.

 • A script target: path/to/script, which specifies the path to a script file.
-This is supported by build, repl, run, and clean.
+This is supported by build, repl, run, list-bin, and clean.
 Script targets are not part of a package.

-5.2.3.
+3.2.3.
 Global commands

-5.2.3.1. cabal user-config
+3.2.3.1. cabal user-config

 cabal user-config [init|diff|update] prints and updates user’s global cabal preferences.
 It is very useful when you are e.g. first configuring cabal on a new machine.